foundriesio/docs/source/reference-manual/factory/sboms.rst

    * ``initramfs-...``; runtime packages
    * ``lmp-factory-image-...``; packages required for boot.

- * Several containers for two architectures were built.
+ * There is containers for two architectures.
-   In this case, the platform is Intel, so the aarch64 builds are experimental or for debug and not production.
+   In this case, the platform is Intel, so the aarch64 builds are experimental or for debugging—not production.

-   * The  nginx and Alpine containers come from a ``hub.docker.io``.
+   * The nginx and Alpine containers come from ``hub.docker.io``.
-   * The shellhttpd container comes from the Factory ``hub.foundries.io``.
+   * The shellhttpd container comes from the Factory's ``hub.foundries.io``.

-You can then query each SBOM for more details
+You can query each SBOM for more details:

 .. code-block:: console